-The world's second-tallest building opened in Shanghai in 2014.
-The Shanghai Tower is 128 stories or 632 meters (2,073 feet) tall, a premier Shanghai tourist highlight.
+The Shanghai Tower, the world's second-tallest building in 2018, is 127 stories or 632 meters (2,073 feet) tall and is a premier Shanghai tourist highlight.

 The building dwarfs the Shanghai World Financial Center and the 88-story Jin Mao Tower next to it.
-It will be about 122 meters (400 feet) taller than Shanghai World Financial Center and the Taipei 101 too.
+It is about 122 meters (400 feet) taller than Shanghai World Financial Center and the Taipei 101 too.

-Mitsubishi built the world's fastest elevators for the structure.
-They speed up and down at 64 kph (40 miles per hour).
-You may want to visit the Shanghai Tower just for that experience.
+Some of the world's fastest elevators speed up and down at 65 kph (40 miles per hour).
+You may want to visit just for that experience.